benjaminion/upgrading-ethereum-book/src/book.md

 ### Introduction

-Through an open process in February 2021 we decided that beacon chain upgrades would be [named after stars](https://github.com/ethereum/eth2.0-pm/issues/202#issuecomment-775789449).
+Through an open process in February 2021 we decided that beacon chain (consensus layer) upgrades would be [named after stars](https://github.com/ethereum/eth2.0-pm/issues/202#issuecomment-775789449).
 We're taking them in English alphabetical order, with the first being [Altair](https://github.com/ethereum/consensus-specs/issues/2218).
 The genesis configuration remains Phase&nbsp;0 due to its origin in the now defunct [three-phase plan](https://web.archive.org/web/20220916204934/https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-phases/) for delivering Ethereum&nbsp;2.0.

 A summary of upgrades to date follows, with more detailed descriptions in the next sections.